CobaltFusion/DebugViewPP/README.md

 **Connect any pipe**:

-To connect directly to a port or service, [plink] can be used:
+To connect directly to a port or service, [plink] can be used, make sure an instance of debugview++ is already running before running this command:

 > plink -ssh -batch -v 192.168.0.1 2>&1 | debugview++